 A set of group participants that were invited to this calendar object, which caused this participant to be invited due to their membership in the group(s).
 Each key in the set MUST be the id of a participant.
-The value for each key in the set MUST be true.
+The value for each key in the map MUST be true.
 If there are no groups, this MUST be omitted (rather than specified as an empty set).

-o linkIds: "String[Boolean]" (optional)
+o links: "Id[Link]" (optional)

-A set of links to more information about this participant, for example in vCard format.
-The keys in the set MUST be the id of a Link object in the calendar object's "links" property.
-The value for each key in the set MUST be true.
+A map of link ids to Link objects, representing external resources associated with this participant, for example a vCard or image.
 If there are no links, this MUST be omitted (rather than specified as an empty set).